iredmail/docs/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 > We provide remote upgrade service, check [the price](../support.html) and [contact us](../contact.html).

+* 2015-06-30: Dovecot-2.2: Add more special folders as alias folders.
 * 2015-06-09: [OPTIONAL] Fixed: Not preserve the case of `${extension}` while delivering message to mailbox.

 ## General (All backends should apply these steps)